 training on a wide range of GAN architectures.
 We include this

-model into our benchmark suite as it is one of the leading DNN
+model in our benchmark suite, since it is one of the leading DNN

 Deep Reinforcement Learning

 Deep neural networks also drive the recent advances in reinforcement learning,